CraKane/ESANS_results/README.md

 ### 3. Online environment description(Reviewer5 A9)
 Since ESANS is a EBR-based model, the deploy of this model is similar to classical two-tower model.
 We select the country of #A2 to validate our model and conduct our online experiment from September 13 to 19, 2024.
 Based on our experience, the increase in traffic during the experiment is highly reliable.

+### 4. How to avoid the size of each primary cluster not less than $m_o$(Reviewer5 A16)
+The classical method to avoid codebook collapse is to use k-means method to set proper initialization parameters.
+We use this method in our model and it really works.
+You can refer to [1] for more details.

 ### 1. Hyperparameter experiments for $\lambda$

 | hyperparameter setting   | #A1   |      #A2      | #A3      | #A4      |